-Kane Ritchotte and Malcom McRae are two music savants based in L.A. that recently combined their talents to form a new band called more*.
-Against a backdrop of rock and roll, the duo flex their ability to write clever and thought provoking songs over a two part EP aptly titled 1/2.
+Kane Ritchotte and Malcolm McRae are two music savants based in L.A. that recently combined their talents to form a new band called more*.
+Against a backdrop of rock and roll, the duo flexes their ability to write clever and thought-provoking songs over a two-part EP aptly titled 1/2.
 I can’t understate: it is a powerful album.
-The first half released July 17th (stream below) and the second part is slated for October with Warner Records.
+The first half will be released on July 17th (stream below), and the second part is slated for October with Warner Records.
 We caught up with the indie rockers currently quarantined in L.A. by phone.

-Mark Benjamin: Hi Malcome and Kane, I just finished the first half of your new two-part EP titled, ½.
+Mark Benjamin: Hi Malcolm and Kane, I just finished the first half of your new two-part EP titled ½.
 This is a great first EP.
 I’m sure it’s been a long time coming.
 When did you start writing this album?

 MB: Why two EPs?

-M: It was suggested to us that we release music this way as a new band.
+M: It was suggested that we release music this way as a new band.
 We do still consider it one album.
-But in this day and age it’s more palatable for people to get to know you over a few doses of releasing music.
+But nowadays, it’s more palatable for people to get to know you over a few doses of releasing music.